Create Incident Maps and Digital Products

 Create Incident Maps and Digital Products – Repeat as Necessary

-- Use an existing master project or open a template and Save As a new master project per GeoOps.
+- Use an existing Master Project or open the Pro Project Template and Save As to create a new Master Project per GeoOps.

-- Add layer file(s) and repair path to point to the Master Incident GDB.
+- Repair path of Event layer file(s) to point to the Master Incident GDB.

 - Add base maps and ancillary datasets to map.

-- Use definition queries to display only the Event Features appropriate for the intended map audience.
+- Apply definition queries to display only the Event Features appropriate for the intended map audience.

 - Ensure all essential map elements are present and correct (STANDL SGD).

 - Export Geospatial PDF map per GeoOps standards.

 The maps presented in this section are not all-inclusive, only maps that have specific processes or analysis are listed.
 The most common maps requested of a GISS are listed in the NWCG Standards for Geospatial Operations (GeoOps), PMS 936, Map Product Standards Section.
 For uncommon products, the desired elements are typically provided by the person requesting the map through the Situation Unit Leader (SITL).
 If not, the GISS should request additional guidance.

 - The SITL (or equivalent) decides which maps to produce and approves final versions.

 - The SITL directs the use of logos.

 - Placement of fire acreage (and total acreage reported) on maps is at the discretion of the SITL.

 - The GISS should consider the page size and whether color is needed; many maps may need specific formatting and may be reproduced on black and white copy machines.

 - The GISS schedules map production to meet specific deadlines.